 We believe that creating a just, equitable economy that works for everyone requires access to financial capital that will support the growth and scaling of strong, diverse, viable companies.

 Fundamental change does not happen in a silo.
 We are focused on creating a value-aligned ecosystem that centers the success of food businesses owned by people of color, women, and immigrants.
 CommonWealth Kitchen businesses receive access to market opportunities, as well as guidance and support to access to the right kind of capital at the right stage of growth.

 CWK’s success is measured first and foremost by helping aspiring entrepreneurs create great food companies.
-In the process, it’s also about building relationships, networks, connections, Just as important as material wealth are power and autonomy—people’s sense of control over the trajectory of their lives & ability to act according to their own decisions—and being valued in the community.
+In the process, it’s also about building relationships, networks, connections.
+Just as important as material wealth are power and autonomy—people’s sense of control over the trajectory of their lives and ability to act according to their own decisions—and being valued in the community.